DouLiu95/Rewriting_Fiction/README.md

 # Rewriting Fiction
-This repository contains the source codes and resources of the Rewriting Fcition project.
+This repository contains the source codes and resources of the Rewriting Fiction project.

 ## Demo
 Please check http://www.fictionrewriting.com:8000/ for the web demo of Rewriting Fiction project.